 The UC Science Summer Camp is a 5-day event for Year-12 students interested in studying science at university.

-In 2020, the camp will run from 7-11 December, with students stay in university accommodation on the University of Canterbury's Ilam campus.
-They will attend lectures, work in the labs, visit one of UC’s many field stations, meet with staff and current students, and find out about the amazing research happening at UC.
+Students will stay in university accommodation on the University of Canterbury's Ilam campus.
+They will attend lectures, work in the labs, experience field work, meet with staff and current students, and find out about the amazing research happening at UC.

-Each year, there are 60 places available, and students can apply from anywhere in New Zealand.
+There are limited places available and students can apply from anywhere in New Zealand.

 Accommodation: Rochester and Rutherford Hall of Residence.

-Cost: $575 – includes accommodation, food and travel during the week.
+Cost: $575 – Includes accommodation, food and travel during the week.
 Excludes travel to and from the camp.
 The camp fee will be refunded to students who enrol at UC in 2023.

 Why UC Science Summer Camp?